 Tasmania has remained a place of disadvantage with a sluggish economy and lower educational achievement than mainland states.

-Right now though, Tassie is enjoying a little moment of hype following the opening of the MONA Museum in Hobart.
+In recent years, Tassie has enjoyed a new energy following the opening of the MONA Museum in Hobart.
 It's also experiencing a minor boom as Australians from the mainland discover its quality of life and its appeal as a place to live.

 Twitter: @rustycompass